nuxt/docs/en/faq/external-resources.md

 You can include your external resources in the head object or function.
 The following example is with an object, the second one is with a function.
-If you encounter problems you may would like to switch to the head function.
+If you encounter problems you may would like to switch to the head function: especially when you want to use values coming from the Vue component (so all "non-static" content), a function is the only way to go (and to ensure dependencies are tracked and reactivity works).

 Include your resources in `nuxt.config.js`: